mechdeveloper/blog/content/blog/2021-01-19-how-to-clean-docker-windows-server-2016-host.md

 ---
-title: How to Clean Docker Windows Server 2016 Host ?
+title: How to Clean Docker Windows Server 2016 OS Host ?
 date: 2021-01-19T12:36:14.090Z
 description: Many times we have requirement or we want to clean the docker windows server host to start docker services from a clean state.
 This article